igormusardo/BriteCode/email.md

 Error & Error Code
 ------------------

-The the error is really just a humanized version of the error code.
+The error is really just a humanized version of the error code.
 So that an error_code of "email_account_invalid" will have an error of "Email account invalid."
 The error in this sense is really the "error message," something intended to be displayed in a Web Form or application UI.

 ###Error Codes